nikitababko/auth-boilerplate/README.md

-# User authentication boilerplate (Token is stored on cookies)
+# User authentication boilerplate (Token is stored on localStorage or sessionStorage)

 ## Quick start